Origin of the Gupta dynasty

 There are conflicting theories regarding the original homeland and ancestry of the Gupta dynasty that ruled northern India between 4th and 6th centuries.
 Modern historians variously theorize that it originated in present-day Uttar Pradesh or Bengal, based on epigraphic, numismatic and literary evidence.
-The social group (varna) of the dynasty is also a matter of debate, with scholars variously placing them in Brahmana, or other categories.
+The social group (varna) of the dynasty is also a matter of debate, with scholars variously placing them in Vaishya, Brahmana, or other categories.

 Homeland

 Nothing definitive is known about the Guptas' place of origin.
+They originated somewhere in the Gangetic plains, and eastern Uttar Pradesh, Magadha (Bihar) and Bengal have been variously proposed as their homeland.
 The capital of the early rulers of the dynasty is uncertain: various cities, including Prayaga, Pataliputra, Ayodhya, Kosambi, Ujjayini, Mathura, and Eran have been proposed as possible candidates.

 Eastern Uttar Pradesh

 According to one theory, the Guptas originated in present-day eastern Uttar Pradesh, and expanded their empire to Pataliputra and Bengal later.